MilesCranmer/SymbolicRegression.jl/README.md

     - `weightSimplify`
     - `weightRandomize`
     - `weightDoNothing`
-- `timeout` float, Time in seconds to timeout search
 - `hofFile` str, Where to save the files (.csv separated by |)
 - `maxsize` int, Max size of an equation.
 - `maxdepth` int, Max depth of an equation.
 You can use both maxsize and maxdepth.